What is the GAPS™ Diet?

 Managing conditions such as autism, ADHD, learning disorders (dyslexia, dyspraxia), depression and other neurological and psychiatric conditions is a daunting challenge for any individual.
 Many people find dietary change overwhelming, especially when they are considering doing it for their child or children.
 Having guidance in a format that is easy to follow can be important.
 In addition to having an expert GAPS practitioner (with a GAPS kid), you will receive invaluable resources including a workbook and recipes.
 If you have a child with autism, ADHD, developmental delays or a learning disorder, and feel like you need some support then you are in the right place.
 Watch your true child emerge from the shell of living in a body that isn't working.
 You can expect to see a reduction in behavioural and sensory issues, as well as improvements in focus and attention and in communication and social skills.
 Imagine parenting with less stress and exhaustion.
 This protocol can get you there.

 To find out more about the GAPS™ diet keep reading.

 Tracey's GAPS™ Story

 I wish I had known about this diet much sooner.
 Since starting this diet my son is a different child - easy-going, calm and funny.
 What I have learned is that a happy gut means a happy child.
 I didn’t even know he used to experience gut distress.
 I don’t think he knew either.
-All we knew was that sometimes his stools were loose and a lot of the time he was grumpy, defiant, frustrated or angry.
+All we knew was that sometimes his stools were loose and we were living with daily tantrums and tears of frustration.
 His greatest delay was in the area of speech, and now we can't shut him up.